amir-rahnama/video_analysis/README.md

 ## "Content Performance Insights Dashboard"

-**Time estimate**: 2-3 hours
+**Time estimate**: 2-4 hours
 **Delivery**: GitHub repo with README

 ---

 ## The Problem:

-You’re provided a dataset of video performance metrics (CSV or JSON).
+You’re provided a dataset of video performance metrics.
 Build a simple web application that:

 1. **Ingests and processes the data** (basic ETL)
 2. **Applies ML/analytics** to surface insights